 I really wasn’t that into the reds and purples.

-My first step was to use some scrap wood and nails to create board where I could prop up the plastic ornaments to spray paint them with primer.
+Then use some scrap wood and nails to create a board where I could prop up the plastic ornaments to spray paint them with primer.

 And another copper Christmas ball and a little dotted brushstroke Christmas ball.

 I love how they all look combined with the pink glitter ornaments.